ThePheonixGuy/sunsynk-scraper-addon/README.md

 # SunSynk Scraper Addon

 This repository contains the code for the SunSynk Scraper Addon.
-This addon is used to scrape data from the SunSynk website and publish it to home assistant.
+This addon is used to scrape data from the SunSynk website for SunSynk solar inverters and publish it to Home Assistant.

 [![Open your Home Assistant instance and show the add add-on repository dialog with a specific repository URL pre-filled.](https://my.home-assistant.io/badges/supervisor_add_addon_repository.svg)](https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Fthepheonixguy%2Fsunsynk-scraper-addon)